-I used to do ballet for years growing up, the money spent on clothing, accessories, dresses, shoes, exams and classes!
-But I loved it, it was my freedom.
-We had exams, tests and annual massive performances.
+I did ballet for years growing up.
+The money is spent on clothing, accessories, dresses, shoes, exams, and classes!
+But I loved it.
+It was my freedom.
+We had exams, tests, and massive annual performances.

-The thing is people see ballerinas and think two thingsn01, So pretty and perfect lifestyle n02 Looks so easy and fun!
+People see ballerinas and think two things:01, So pretty and perfect lifestyle n02 Looks so easy and fun!
 WRONG!
 Or Most people’s ballet reference point is Natalie Portman in The Black Swan.

 It is a super hard industry to get into, your lifestyle, health, diet, social life, you are basically balancing on a wire.
 Here are some crazy facts you didn’t know about these ballerinas that will make you look at them in such a passionate way that if you have a goal you will do anything you can to get it!
-Even though they are so therapeutic and musing to look at, but you know what I mean!
+Despite the fact that they are both therapeutic and meditative to look at!

-- Being A Ballerina Is So Expensive That Some Simply Can’t Afford To Do It
+- Being A Ballerina Is So Expensive That Some Can’t Afford To Do It

 - Pointe Work Leaves Feet Swollen, Bruised And Bloody

-- Twelve-hour days are the weekday norm – This is back-to-back rehearsals, physical therapy, fittings etc. Police officers in Romania were sent to take ballet classes in order to help them to manage traffic with more grace and ease.
+- Twelve-hour days are the weekday norm – Back-to-back rehearsals, physical therapy, fittings etc. Police officers in Romania were sent to take ballet classes to help them to manage traffic with more grace and ease.

 - Ballerinas Don’t Participate In Life Like Everybody Else Does

 - It isn’t just child dancers who have to make sacrifices.
 Many professional ballerinas comment that ballet isn’t a job—it’s a lifestyle.
-The way you eat, socialize and spend your free time are all influenced by ballet when you’re a pro, and that lifestyle can come with its own sacrifices that extend beyond missing out on family birthday parties or binging on pizza on Saturday nights.
+The way you eat, socialize and spend your free time are all influenced by ballet when you’re a pro.
+That lifestyle can come with its sacrifices that extend beyond missing out on family birthday parties or binging on pizza on Saturday nights.

 - Weight Is So Important In The Ballet World That Some Dancers Develop Eating Disorders